front-end-foundations/session1/readme.md

 }
 ```

-Try printing the document.
+Try printing the document to see what happens.

-We will use `max-width` and add CSS that overrides undesirable features on smaller devices.
+We will use `max-width` and add CSS that overrides undesirable features to correct the display on smaller devices.

 ```css
 @media all and (max-width: 800px) {